Complete Guide to Patellar Luxation in Dogs

 Environmental and Lifestyle Factors

 Even dogs with a genetic predisposition may not develop clinical symptoms until lifestyle factors tip the balance.
 Obesity is a major contributor: excess body weight increases compressive forces on every joint, accelerating the displacement of an already unstable patella.
 Slippery flooring in the home forces dogs to splay their limbs repeatedly, straining the knee structures with each step.
+For a detailed breakdown of floor types by friction coefficient and practical traction solutions, see our guide on dog slippery floor joint damage.

 High-impact activities such as jumping from furniture, repeated stair climbing, and sharp pivoting movements on hard surfaces all place sudden, asymmetric loads on the knee.
 Over months and years, these cumulative stresses cause or worsen patellar instability.